mlars84/react-redux-weather/README.md

 ### Controlled Field/Component

 Controlled field is a form element where the value of the input is set by the state of component, not the other way around.

+### React-Redux Middleware

+Functions that let actions pass, manipulate them, log them or stops them Can have many types, steps, etc., but all just functions actions apss through before hitting reducer